rohan-khaire25/SLAM-for-2D-grid-world/README.md

   <img src="./images/robot_world.png" width=50% height=50% />
 </p>

-The project will be broken up into three Python notebooks; the first two are for exploration of provided code, and a review of SLAM architectures, **only Notebook 3 and the `robot_class.py` file will be graded**:

 __Notebook 1__ : Robot Moving and Sensing

 __Notebook 2__ : Omega and Xi, Constraints